-A. No person may sell, install, use, or introduce into commerce in the State, any listed substance for use in any air-conditioning, refrigeration, foam, or aerosol propellant enduse listed as prohibited in Regulation .03B of this chapter, unless an exemption is listed in Regulation .03C.
+A. No person may sell, lease, rent, install, use, or manufacture in the State, any product or equipment if it consists of, uses, or will use a listed substance for use in an end-use listed in Regulation .03B of this chapter, unless an exemption is listed in Regulation .03C of this chapter.